benblazak/ergodox-firmware/src/keyboard/ergodox/teensy-2-0.md

 * notes:
   * Unused pins should be set as input with internal pullup enabled (see datasheet section 10.2.6) in order to give them a defined level.
   * PD6 already has a defined level (low) since it's hooked up to the onboard LED, so there's no reason to set internal pull-up enabled on it.
 If we do, it will source current to the LED, which is fine, but unnecessary.
-  * We want the row pins 'drive high' initially, and the column pins set as input with internal pull-up.
-We'll cycle through driving the row pins low and checking the column pins in the update function.
+  * We want the row pins 'hi-Z' initially (set as input with pull-up disabled), and the column pins set as input with internal pull-up enabled.
+We'll cycle through driving the row pins low (setting them as output) and checking the column pins in the update function.
+    * Switching the row pins between hi-Z and drive low (treating them as if they were open drain) seems just as good as, and a little safer than, driving them high when the row's not active.

 ### PWM on ports OC1(A|B|C) (see datasheet section 14.10)